 The clue’s in the name with this one, miles of stunning scenery dotted with irresistible lakes, The Lake District in Cumbria is the perfect place to enjoy the great outdoors.
 Lake Windermere is the largest body of water in the Lake District and the perfect place to water ski, wakeboard, canoe and kayak – or take a scenic boat trip.

 If water isn’t your thing, there are plenty of other activities to enjoy, from climbing to abseiling to taking in the rolling countryside views while you hike the many trails.
+Our latest Detour trip offers you a taste of all of this.
 Throw in some quaint village pubs and you have yourself one the most perfect UK staycations.

 It’s all about the history with this one; full of charm and character, York is packed full of incredible architecture and countless museums.
 This compact city is perfect for shopping, whilst cute cafes and cosy pubs line the riverside.
 Explore York Minister, one of the world’s most impressive cathedrals.
 Walk down the cobbled streets of the Shambles; renowned as the inspiration for Diagon Alley in Harry Potter, or go back in time in the fortified walls of York Castle.
 For fans of folklore, you can sign up to a night of ghostly horrors, with dark alleyways plenty of spooky stories.

 With an amazing musical heritage, Liverpool is of course home of The Beatles among other legendary artists.
-You can walk in the footsteps of the fab four on a Magical Mystery Beatles Tour – you’ll see where the legends grew up and end at the legendary Cavern Club to listen to live music from resident musicians.
+You can walk in the footsteps of the fab four on a Magical Mystery Beatles Tour (check it out on our England and Scotland trip) – you’ll see where the legends grew up and end at the legendary Cavern Club to listen to live music from resident musicians.
 But it’s not all about times gone by, Liverpool has been transformed in recent years into a cultural mecca.
 Along the Royal Albert Dock, Liverpool’s historic waterfront, you’ll find interesting museums, cool pop up shops and some of the best nightlife in the UK.

-A true all-rounder, Edinburgh is a city for everyone with vibrant nightlife, great shopping and a strong arts scene.
+A true all-rounder and another great UK staycation, Edinburgh is a city for everyone with vibrant nightlife, great shopping and a strong arts scene.
 Edinburgh Castle dominates the skyline, perched up high above the city on Castle Rock, an extinct volcano.
 It’s a city for all seasons, in the summer the city is taken over by the famed Fringe Festival with live performers and acts to keep you entertained for the week, and in winter it’s all about the Hogmanay New Year celebrations.